 -scommand line option.
 Remember to adjust the TTL value if you are in a routed setup, and to set the multicast interface with

 -iIFNAME, otherwise the unicast routing table is used by the kernel to select the outbound interface, which often is not what you want.

-mpingcurrently only supports any-source multicast, ASM (*,G), and is limited to IPv4.
+mpingcurrently only supports any-source multicast, ASM (*,G).

 echo 2 | sudo tee /proc/sys/net/ipv4/conf/eth0/force_igmp_version

 mpinghas two modes of operation available.
 The default is to exit after COUNT number of packets have been sent.
 The other mode is to wait for COUNT packets to be recived.
 See